ningyunhan/contact_app_react/README.md

-This is an react app where you can manage your contact list.
+This is an react app where you can manage your contact list by Yunhan Ning